orvintritama/COSC499-individual/README.md

 *Palindrome Checker*

-In the source code, you will be able to find 2 palindrome checker which is:
+In the source code, you will be able to find 2 classes of palindrome checker which are:
-- PalindromeStringChecker
+1. PalindromeStringChecker
   - To check if a string is a palindrome

-- PalindromeIntegerChecker
+2. PalindromeIntegerChecker
   - To check if an integer is a palindrome

 *Note: Both classes come each with a static method called (**isPalindrome**) and since it's static, to use it you need to call specific class before the method